Avanade/DevOpsHOL/lab-4-feature-toggle.md

     </details>

-1. Use a json config file to store the feature toggle setting
+1. Add the feature toggle configuration to the appsettings:

     - <details><summary>Modify config file "appsettings.json" with the feature toggle activated</summary>